 5. Purchaser statements: reconciled against your own run totals before you submit.

 When any of those inputs are tracked on paper field tickets or in an Excel sheet, month-end becomes an archaeology project.
 NDIC does not penalize you for bad luck, but they do penalize you for late filings, and late filings are what you get when the data chain is broken.
+Operators running multi-state production filings know North Dakota’s inventory reconciliation is where a broken chain shows up fastest.

 How GreaseBook Supports the Form 5 Data Chain